CospanDesign/xilinx_builder/README.md

       (_par.ncd -> .twr)

 ###Flags:
   * --debug\_build: view debug messages helpful to debug the builder
   * --config\_file: specify a different configuration file than 'config.json'
   * --clean\_build: remove all directories create by the build process config["build\_dir"] directory _xmsgs directory
-  * --clean\_cores: clean the cores, cores take a long time to build so it doesn't make sense to rebuild them every run so unless explicitly declared the default clean (scons -c) will not remove the generate cores
+  * --clean\_cores: clean the cores, cores take a long time to build so it doesn't make sense to rebuild them every run so unless explicitly declared the default clean (scons -c) scons will not remove the generated cores